doctrine/KeyValueStore/README.md

 # Doctrine Key Value Stores

-    This is a work in progress design document for this component

 The Persistence interfaces are rather overkill for many implementations in the NoSQL world that are only key-value stores with some additional features on top.
 Doctrine Key Value Store for the rescue.
 This project offers a much simpler lightweight API that is centered on a key-value API to fetch/save objects.

 * Single- or multi-value primary keys